SOBER HOME SERVICES

-Sober home services provide wrap-around support to ATR participants experiencing housing instability by addressing both their housing and recovery needs.
+ATR’s sober home services provide wrap-around support to ATR participants experiencing housing instability by addressing both their housing and recovery needs, while increasing their capacity to support themselves once the ATR rental subsidies end.
 Referred by a community provider, an eligible ATR participant will work with an ATR Housing Coordinator to find a sober home that meets their needs.
 ATR will pay the sober home rent and will assign a peer recovery coach to work alongside the participant for the duration of their stay in the sober home.
 ATR only funds participants to live in sober homes that are certified by the Massachusetts Alliance for Sober Housing (MASH), which is the primary agency for accountability of all certified sober homes in Massachusetts.

 WHERE IS SERVICE AVAILABLE ?

 Sober Home services are only available to ATR participants within the five areas that ATR operates:

 - Placement into a MASH Certified Sober Home by an ATR Housing Coordinator